 During the course of the exhibition in Malta, CARAVAN also held two East-West concerts at the historic St Paul’s Cathedral in Mdina that featured works and musicians that uniquely blended and explored the richness of Middle Eastern and Western musical traditions: ‘On A Caravan’ and ‘Notes of Faith’ (see below).

 An author, social entrepreneur, U.S Episcopal bishop, and art curator, the Rt.
-Rev. Paul-Gordon Chandler has lived and worked extensively throughout the Middle East and North Africa in leadership roles within faith-based publishing, relief and development agencies and The Episcopal Church.
+Rev. Paul-Gordon Chandler has lived and worked extensively throughout the Middle East and North Africa.
 He has curated exhibitions at such places as St. Paul’s Cathedral, Egypt’s Museum of Modern Art, Washington D.C.’s National Cathedral, the Cathedral of St. John the Divine in New York City and St. Martin in the Fields, Trafalgar Square, London.

 Dr Reda Abdel Rahman is an Egyptian artist who lives and works in New York.
 He has enjoyed a prolific international career in the arts.
 He is also known for his vision of promoting artists and the Egyptian art scene.
 Dr Abdel Rahman's works have been widely exhibited around the world and are held in numerous collecitons.
 He has also received important residencies, such as at Mana Contemporary.